Accessibility

 But what if you want to get in better shape?
 What if you want to be fitter, healthier, and more active?
 There are many ways of doing this, but one of the best things that you can do is start taking part in athletics.

-• Athletics will help you to lose weight.
+• Athletics will help with weight management.
 This is because it will give your body more energy and make it burn fat faster than before.

 • Athletics will improve your heart health by making it stronger over time.
 In addition, this can also help lower blood pressure levels which could lead to fewer strokes or heart attacks down the line as well as other diseases associated with poor circulation (such as varicose veins).